La Villita Historic Arts Village: Here’s What You Should Know

 La Villita Cafe

-This centrally-located cafe offers both indoor and outdoor seating for breakfast, lunch, and coffee.
+La Villita Cafe offers both indoor and outdoor seating for breakfast, lunch, and coffee.
 They offer a fairly typical American menu: omelets, bagels, and yogurt parfaits for breakfast, salads and wraps and sandwiches for lunch, and a full coffee bar.

 Guadalajara Grill

-Serving Tex Mex in La Villita for more than 30 years, Guadalajara Grill is located inside a historic two-story building from the late 1800s.
+Serving Tex Mex in La Villita for more than 30 years, the Guadalajara Grill is located inside a historic two-story building from the late 1800s.
 The menu is your typical Tex Mex fare: tacos, fajitas, chips and queso, and margaritas.

 Little Rhein Prost Haus

 Looking for some German food on the Riverwalk?
 Little Reign Prost Haus has one of the best patios on the Riverwalk and some fun German cuisine.
 It is a bit touristy with souvenir steins and "bro-y" cocktails and shots on the drink menu, but it can be fun if you're in the right mood.
-The food consists of both German and Texan influences, like a giant Bavarian pretzel and a chicken schnitzel club sandwich all the way to jumbo fried chicken tenders and Texas nachos with beer chili.

 Entertainment at La Villita Historic Village